hr101191/java-vertx/http-ssl-example/README.md

 ![Alt text](README_IMG/export_server_b_ca.PNG?raw=true "export_server_b_ca")

 #### Creating Truststore and importing server certificate into Truststore
-Truststore in SSL is where you can configure whom you trust.
+Truststore is where you can configure whom you trust.

 Command (Replace the {placeholder} with a valid value):
 ```